rohithbaggu56-dot/AIRIA-AI-Log-Triage-Lab/README.md

 ### 🔴 Python Automation Pipeline

-Built a five-stage Python script that runs end-to-end from traffic capture to AI triage without manual intervention.
+Followed and implemented a five-stage Python automation workflow that runs end-to-end from traffic capture to AI triage without manual intervention.

 **Stage 1 – Traffic Capture**
 Uses tshark to capture ICMP traffic on eth0 targeting the internal server for a defined time window.
 Saves output as traffic.pcap.